InsideOut Institute Logo

 The Function of Binge Eating Disorder

+Binges often occur in response to emotions, rather than hunger.
+Binge eating can be a way of coping with underlying personal and emotional difficulties, including boredom, loneliness, and anxiety.
 BED can be experienced by the individual as helping them to function by numbing their emotions, being a distraction from what is going on in their lives.
-Binges are followed by feelings of guilt, shame, disgust and depression.
+Binges are followed by feelings of guilt, shame, disgust, and depression.

-Signs & Symptoms of Binge Eating
+Signs and Symptoms of Binge Eating

 Physical signs